-Disclaimer: This is in case you already decided to release your Design System publicly.
+Disclaimer: This is in case you have already decided to release your Design System publicly.

 That might sound like a logical thing to make sure your Design System matches your branding.
-When you are in the rush of building it, you will probably postpone that step to the end of the process.
-You know right before the release of it...
+When you rush to build it, you will probably postpone that step to the end of the process.
+You know, right before the release of it...
 When you still don't know if that domain name is available...
 Wait, what do we even take for the domain name?
 Hey Dani, what's the name of our Design System already?

 Yeah, that's what I mean.

 You don't need to be part of the name decision-making.
 You don't need to be in the marketing decision-making either.
-But you need to make sure this aspect is taken into account by keeping an eye on it and giving the right assets to your teammates.
+But you must ensure this aspect is considered by keeping an eye on it and giving the right assets to your teammates.
 I'm grateful we did that at the beginning of the process at Strapi.
 We had time to think of everything.
 We had time to be creative.
 We had time to involve everyone interested in the decision.

-To conclude, there are many things to take into account after the kick-off of a Design System.
+To conclude, there are many things to consider after the kick-off of a Design System.
 It's about people more than pixels.
-The hardest part is the anticipation to know what your next moves are.
-Once you're on track, trust your team, and process, you will all be fine.
+The hardest part is the anticipation of knowing what your next moves are.
+Once you're on track, trust your team and process.